microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   sets its Vulkan descriptor set to ``M`` and binding number to ``X + N``.
 If you need to shift the inferred binding numbers for more than one space, provide more than one such option.
 If more than one such option is provided for the same space, the last one takes effect.
+If you need to shift the inferred binding numbers for all sets, use ``all`` as ``M``.
   See `HLSL register and Vulkan binding`_ for explanation and examples.
 - ``-fvk-t-shift N M``, similar to ``-fvk-b-shift``, but for t-type registers.
 - ``-fvk-s-shift N M``, similar to ``-fvk-b-shift``, but for s-type registers.
 - ``-fvk-u-shift N M``, similar to ``-fvk-b-shift``, but for u-type registers.